 Part A – Knowledge and Problem Solving

-Create a flowchart walking through the process of purchasing, installing, and using a new piece of software or video game.
+Create a flowchart walking through the process of purchasing online, installing, and using a new piece of software or video game.
 Solution should have at least 5 processes.

 Explain the difference between a frontend and a backend.